gregorytoprak/graf/README.md

-# graph-maker
+# Graph Maker

 [graph.gdt.io](http://graph.gdt.io/)

-## Features

-- Create a node: double-click
+Draw mathematical graphs with an intuitive drag-and-drop interface!

+### Usage

-- Move a node: drag
+- Double-click to create a node
-- Create an edge: command-drag from one node to another
+- Create an edge by metakey-dragging
-- Curve an edge: select then drag handle
-- Select a node or edge: click
+- Click to select; shift-click to delete
+- Each edge has a handle to control its curvature
-- Delete a node or edge: shift-click
+- Drag-and-drop a node or handle to position it
-- Pan the sheet: drag
-- Zoom the sheet: scroll
+- Edit colors in the **style** menu
+- Pan and zoom like a map application
 - Automatic saving to cookies
 - Manual saving to svg
-- Edit colors of selected

 ## Todo

-- [ ] Cleaning
-  - move more modifications to the reducers themselves
 - [ ] Axes

 ### Consider

 - [ ] Arrows
 - [ ] Initial graphs
-- [ ] Edge maintains shape and scale when attached edges move
-- [ ] Edge handle goes on the edge rather than as distant control point